 Rowing at Kent goes beyond strokes on the water.
 Rowers learn much about themselves as athletes and as individuals.
 At Kent we stress character as a central quality that not only helps to make boats go fast but also helps to mold young minds and lives.
 The lessons learned on the river and the friends made through the common struggle to succeed last a lifetime.

 The oarsmen that he has coached have continued rowing after Kent and have attended some of the most prestigious schools in the country.
-Currently KSBC alumni are rowing at Princeton, Brown, Columbia, Northeastern, the United States Naval Academy, and Hobart, to name just a few.
-The 2016 KSBC class will be rowing for the following programs: Dartmouth, the United States Naval Academy, Cal Berkeley, and Northeastern.
+Currently KSBC alumni are rowing at Princeton, Brown, Columbia, Northeastern, Harvard the United States Naval Academy and Hobart, to name just a few.
+The 2017- 2018 KSBC classes will represent Kent at the following programs; Columbia, Dartmouth, Brown, the United States Naval Academy, George Washington, Orange Coast and Northeastern.

 After graduation he returned to Kent and became Hart Perry’s assistant coach for 11 years before taking over the reins of the program.
 Coach Houston is a member of the Kent Science Department where he teaches regular, honors, and AP Biology.
 His wife Barb is also on the Kent Faculty and their children graduated from Kent.